-We will actively engage with Dfl, the Northern Ireland Local Government Association (NILGA), local councils and the local Government network (Solace) to understand growth projections, and following guidance from Dfl, will seek to provide investment ahead of the demand.
+We will actively engage with Dfl and local councils to understand growth projections, and following guidance from Dfl, will seek to provide investment ahead of the demand.

-Northern Ireland is aiming to capitalise on a

-predicted 20 years of sustained growth across global tourism.
+Northern Ireland is aiming to capitalise on a predicted 20 years of sustained growth across global tourism.
 A major draw is our natural environment, with Northern Ireland having some of the most spectacular beaches in Europe.
 In addition, our lakes and rivers offer some of the finest destinations for fishing and water sports.
 As the operator of thousands of facilities and one of Northern Ireland's largest land owners, NI Water has a key role to play.
 We will manage upland catchments so that they help produce the optimum runoff for use by NI Water for drinking water and also to reduce pollution and maintain a base flow necessary for a healthy and attractive ecosystem.
 We will carefully manage all continuous discharges from treatment works and invest to reduce the impact of intermittent discharges that occur during storms from combined sewer overflows.
 We will also seek opportunities to utilise our catchment land, raw water reservoirs and assets to maximise the community benefits for the people and economy of Northern Ireland.